A kernel for the maximum agreement forest problem on multiple binary phylogenetic trees: Future Work

-\section{Future work}
+\section{Future Work}

-Although the truncation length $r$ used in our chain reduction is in some sense tight, it is unclear whether the overall bound on the size of the kernel is tight.
-As mentioned in Section \ref{sec:kern} for two unrooted trees the bound is tight \cite{KelkL18}.
-The main question is whether for $t>2$ the counting in Lemmas \ref{LEM taxa bound} and \ref{LEM degree bound} can be undertaken more carefully.
-For $t=2$, the introduction of generators made the counting much easier \cite{KelkL18}, and subsequently became the basis for new, more powerful reduction rules \cite{kelk2023cyclic,kelk2024deep}.
+Although the truncation length $r$ used in our chain reduction is in some sense tight, it is unclear whether the overall bound on the size of the kernel is tight \stevenlater{for $t>2$}.
+For~$t=2$ our bounds perfectly match \stevenlater{existing} bounds which are known to be tight under subtree and chain reduction.
+The main question is whether for $t>2$ the counting in Lemmas \ref{LEM taxa bound} and \ref{LEM degree bound} \stevenlater{(and their rooted analogues)} can be undertaken more carefully.
+For $t=2$ the introduction of generators made the counting much easier \cite{KelkL18}, and subsequently became the basis for new, more powerful reduction rules \cite{kelk2023cyclic,kelk2024deep}.
 Generators are in essence a static, graph-based representation of maximum agreement forests, but they do not work for $t>2$.
 Finding an alternative to generators for $t>2$ seems an important direction for future research.

 Relatedly, it is natural to ask whether the design and deployment of new, additional reduction rules can produce a smaller kernel.
 A natural starting point would be to analyze the extra rules that have already been developed for $t=2$.
 For the rooted problem this is the `3-2 chain reduction' described in \cite{kelk2023cyclic}.
 In contrast, for the unrooted problem there are eight extra reduction rules known \cite{kelk2024deep}.
 Although the generator machinery is not available to us in the $t>2$ regime some of these reduction rules might still be correct.
 In such a case the main challenge will be measuring the impact of the reduction rules on the size of the kernel.